 People who should receive the pneumococcal vaccine

 A number of medical conditions put people at higher risk of pneumococcal disease and people with these conditions require immunisation.
-You should speak with your doctor about whether you (or your child) are at risk.
+Speak with your doctor about whether you (or your child) are at risk.

 Situations where immunisation is required include people who have: